mdaum/PlagiarismCoupler/README.md

  3. a config folder containing the following
   - an ignore.txt file (optional, and may be named different based two config files)
   - plaggie.properties
-  - plaigarism_config.properties
+  - plagiarism_config.properties
-  - plaigarism_course.properties (overrides all duplicate entries in plaigarsim_config.properties)
+  - plagiarism_course.properties (overrides all duplicate entries in plagiarism_config.properties)
  5. jplag-2.11.8-SNAPSHOT-jar-with-dependencies
  6. unzipAll.sh
  7. all the .sh files contained in LinuxScripts folder